pranavphoenix/pranavphoenix.github.io/_publications/inpainting.md

 permalink: /publication/inpainting
 excerpt: 'The paper proposes a computationally-efficient WaveMix-based fully convolutional architecture for image inpainting that outperforms the current state-of-the-art models while using less parameters and lower training and evaluation times.'
 date: 2023-05-05
-venue: ' Tiny Papers @ ICLR 2023'
+venue: ' Tiny Papers @ International Conference on Learning Representations (ICLR)'

 ---
 Image inpainting refers to the synthesis of missing regions in an image, which can help restore occluded or degraded areas and also serve as a precursor task forself-supervision.
 The current state-of-the-art models for image inpainting are computationally heavy as they are based on vision transformer backbones in adversarial or diffusion settings.
 This paper diverges from vision transformers by using a computationally-efficient WaveMix-based fully convolutional architecture, which uses a 2D-discrete wavelet transform (DWT)for spatial and multi-resolution token-mixing along with convolutional layers.
 The proposed model outperforms the current state-of-the-art models for large mask inpainting on reconstruction quality while also using less than half the parameter count and considerably lower training and evaluation times.